dotnet/csharplang/proposals/roles.md

 But we should disallow user-defined conversions from/to underlying type or inherited roles, because a conversion already exists.
 Conversion to interface still disallowed.
+TODO2: Could we make the conversion to be explicit identity conversion instead of implicit?

 #### Events